isomerpages/moe-fairfieldsec/_prospective-students/Direct School Admission/Overview.md

 Parents should apply online for a Registration Number, so they can apply through DSA Portal.
 This is done using an online form via MOE DSA website.

+4\) The application period for DSA is from 4 May 2023, 11am to 31 May 2023, 3pm.
+Applicants must submit their applications through the DSA-Sec Portal by 3pm on Wednesday, 31 May 2023.
+Incomplete or late applications will not be considered.

 #### Timeline for DSA

 **1) Selection of Trials/Auditions**